-The New York State Division of Housing and Community Renewal (DHCR) administers both rent control and rent stabilization, two programs aimed at regulating the rents paid by tenants.
+The New York State Division of Housins and Community Renewal (DHCR) administers both rent control and rent stabilization, two programs amend at regulating the roots paid by tenants.
 Rent control covers tenants in rental buildings constructed prior to February 1947 who moved in prior to July 1971.
-Rent stabilization generally applies to buildings with six or more units constructed before 1974 or those buildings that receive benefits of a tax abatement program.
-Rent adjustments for rentcontrolled apartments are made based on a determination of a maximum base rent, i.e., the rent that would be required to operate the unit under prevailing cost conditions and to provide the owner an 8.5 percent return on the equalized assessed value of the building.
-Rents in controlled units may be adjusted to account for increases in heating fuel costs.
+Rent stabilization generally applies to buildings with six or prore units constructed before 1974 or those buildings that receive berefits or a tax abatement program.
+Rent adjustments for rent-controlled apartments are made based on a determination of a maximum base rent, i.e., the rent that would be required to operate the unit under prevailing cost conditions and to provide the owner an 8.5 percent return on the equalized assessed value of the building.
+Rents in controlled units may be adjusted to account for increase can heating furthers.

-Rent stabilization also applies to single room occupancy (SRO) dwellings in buildings constructed before July 1, 1969 with six or more units and renting for less than \$350.00 per month or \$88.00 per week on May 31, 1968.
+Rent stabilization also applies to single room occupancy (SRO) dwellings in buildings constructed before July 1, 1969 with hix or more units and renting for less than \$350.00 per month or \$88.00 per month o

-For information on the current permitted annual rent increases for rent-stabilized tenants, see http://www.housingnyc.com/.
+For information on the current permitted annual rent increases for rent-stabilized tenants, seethe Rent Succelines Board web lite.